microsoft/Mastering-the-Marketplace/saas/labs/lab4-create-webhook/README.md

 1. **Cancel the subscription** from the **Subscribed** subscription through the SaaS management tool in the Azure portal.
 1. Watch the webhook function get called with the full payload of the unsubscribed event.

-## Congratulations
+**Congratulation!** You have finished this lab.

-You are done with this lab.
+If you are in a live class setting, please raise your hand in Microsoft Teams to indicate you are done with the lab.